jorgedelpozolerida/RCApps/README.md

-# Simple_qPCRAnalyzer
+# RCApps
-Simplified version of qPCR analyzer written in modular way
+Repository containing environment for deployment of several shiny apps from a shiny server.